KaustuvBhattarai/KaustuvBhattarai/README.md

 ##  About Me

 Data Scientist and Machine Learning Engineer specializing in the architecture of scalable, end-to-end data pipelines and the deployment of sophisticated predictive models.
-Currently pursuing a degree in Computer Technology at Kathmandu Engineering College, I focus on bridging the gap between raw data and clinical insights through high-impact healthcare analytics and automated ML workflows.
+Currently pursuing a degree in Computer Engineering at Kathmandu Engineering College, I focus on bridging the gap between raw data and clinical insights through high-impact healthcare analytics and automated ML workflows.

 Technical Toolkit